ibm-mrrt-workshop/datapower-operator-scripts/README.md

     4. Add & commit the changes.

 2. (Optional) Refer to the instructions in [multi-tenancy-gitops-apps](https://github.com/DataPower-on-Azure/multi-tenancy-gitops-apps) if attempting the GitOps deployment on your own.

+11. If you do not have a key/cert secret for each domain, make sure to remove the entire "certs" definition from the affected domain(s) in `multi-tenancy-gitops-apps/dp/environments/dev/datapower/<zip-file-name>-dps.yaml`.
+(Optional)

 3. Change directories to the `multi-tenancy-gitops-apps` repo in the terminal and commit the new files and changes that have been automatically made.
   - If your configuration is complex and changes need to be made please examine the files located in the `/dp/environments/dev/datapower` folders.